 Adopting a child is a significant life event.
 The decision is also a weighty one for biological parents who choose to place their child for adoption.

-Minnesota family law attorney Jason C. Brown shares some points for potential adoptive and biological parents to consider before entering the adoption process.
+Jason C. Brown, a family law attorney at Barna, Guzy & Steffen in Coon Rapids, Minnesota, shares some points for potential biological and adoptive parents to consider before entering the adoption process.

-“For a parent considering giving up a child,” he says, “it’s a deeply personal question.
-But there might be concerns about the legitimacy and transparency of the adoption process and who is adopting.”
+“For a parent considering giving up a child, it’s a deeply personal question.
+There might be concerns about the legitimacy and transparency of the adoption process and who is adopting,” says Brown.

 “It’s important for the biological parent to completely understand what it means to have their parental rights terminated.”

-Placing a child for adoption “is a big decision that probably should occur in conjunction with conversations with trusted individuals in their life, whether family or friends,” says Brown.
+Placing a child for adoption “is a big decision that probably should occur in conjunction with conversations with trusted individuals, whether family or friends,” he adds.

 The decision to adopt is highly personal and depends on the person’s situation.
 However, here are some questions to ask oneself to get the process started:

 - How many children would you like to adopt?
 Are you interested in adopting a single child or a sibling group?

 - Do you have any preferences regarding a younger or older child?